 CCWC ASSESSMENT SCHEDULES

-YEARS 7, 8 & 9 - Please see the links below to the 2022 Assessment Guide and Schedules for Years 7, 8 and 9 and the Illness/Misadventure Form, which is to be submitted should students miss an Assessment Task (conditions apply, please see form for details).
+Please see the links below to the 2023 Assessment Guide and Schedules, along with a link to the online Illness/Misadventure Form, which is to be submitted should students miss an Assessment Task (conditions apply, please see form for details).

 Our teachers use a variety of strategies to assess student learning.